JRVarsity/VS-Documentation/Unique Product Grids for Collection Templates.md

 {% assign image_crop = "aspect-ratio--tall" %}
 ```
 <em>This is a great example of why we wouldn't want to create an entirely separate CSS class as this class "aspect-ratio--tall" is referenced and defined in a number of other locations throughout the theme files.
 We're leveraging what's defined within the global settings.</em>

+#### No Blocks Product Grid

+Some templates such as the "template--product-recommendations.liquid" may use/render the "product-grid--no-blocks.liquid" snippet instead of "product-grid--indiv-product.liquid" snippte, but can be easily identified by looking at the liquid file and finding the "render" section as listed above in step 7.
+If you encounter this issue, just repeate the steps using a uniquely created "template--product-recommendations.liquid" (e.g. template--product-recommendations-2.liquid) and unique "product-grid--no-blocks.liquid" (e.g. product-grid--no-blocks-2.liquid, etc.) wherever you may need it.